core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 DNS Responses in CoAP Responses
 -------------------------------

-Each DNS query-response pair is mapped to a CoAP REST request-response operation.
+Each DNS query-response pair is mapped to a CoAP request-response operation.
 DNS responses are provided in the body of the CoAP response.
 A DoC server MUST be able to produce responses in the "application/dns-message" Content-Format (details see {{sec:content-format}}) when requested.